-The specialists and sub-specialists at Penn's Scheie Eye Institute, who are also leading researchers in their respective areas of focus, are constantly looking for and developing new ways to treat some of the most difficult diseases, including the treatment of ocular tumors, including retinoblastoma, ocular melanoma, conjunctival malignancies, ocular metastases, and ocular and CNS lymphoma.
+Our specialists at Penn's Scheie Eye Institute are leading researchers in their respective areas of focus.
+We are dedicated to developing new ways to treat some of the most difficult diseases of the eye, including retinoblastoma, ocular melanoma, conjunctival malignancies, ocular metastases, and ocular and CNS lymphoma.

 Eye cancer or tumors of the eye or surrounding areas, are caused by abnormal cells that have begun to divide or spread among the delicate bones, tissue, nerves, muscles and arteries around the eye.
 An accurate diagnosis and expertise in understanding how to treat ocular cancer is key to receiving the best possible outcome.